Sport. Health. Nutrition. Gym. For style

 The recovery period for this pathology

-Sequelae of stroke at a young age
+Consequences of stroke at a young age

 Why is a stroke dangerous?

-Consider the consequences of a stroke in a woman at a young age.
+Let's consider the consequences of a stroke in a woman at a young age.

 • decreased visual acuity;

-• temporary or partial loss of memory;
+• temporary or partial memory loss;

 • paralysis of one part of the body;